Palliative sedation: Nutrition and fluids

 As people undergoing terminal sedation are typically in the last hours or days of their lives, they are not usually eating or drinking significant amounts.
 There have not been any conclusive studies to demonstrate benefit to initiating artificial nutrition (TPN, tube feedings, etc.) or artificial hydration (subcutaneous or intravenous fluids).
 There is also a risk that IV fluids or feedings can worsen symptoms, especially respiratory secretions and pulmonary congestion.
 If the goal of palliative sedation is comfort, IV fluids and feedings are often not consistent with this goal.

 A specialized rectal catheter can provide an immediate way to administer small volumes of liquids for people in the home setting when the oral route is compromised.
 Unlike intravenous lines, which usually need to be placed in a hospital environment, the rectal catheter can be placed by a clinician, such as a hospice nurse or home health nurse, in the home.
-This is useful for people who cannot swallow, including those near the end of life (an estimated 1.65 million people are in hospice care in the US each year).
+This is useful for people who cannot swallow, including those near the end of life.

 Before initiating terminal sedation, a discussion about the risks, benefits and goals of nutrition and fluids is encouraged, and is mandatory in the United Kingdom.